nicholashibberd/bouncing-vim/README.md

 * **CtrlP**
   - show hidden files
   - ignore some common dirs and file types
+  - use `ag` (the silver searcher) as search engine, to avoid caching on first use

 * **Ack**
   - launch `:Ack!` with `<leader>a`